Cinderwall Lowlands

 Shanla

 The sacred islands, home of the reliquaries and the great Kembalung Palace Temple.
 This land is the most forbidden and untouched place for the brazen of Dawnfire; they allow only those of royal descent from the five bloodlines to travel here.
-However, this forbiddance does not apply to the infernal; the halls of this great palace and the art of reliquary artifice welcome the devils of Cinderwall.
+However, this forbiddance does not apply to the infernal; the halls of this great palace and the art of reliquary artifice welcome the demons of Cinderwall.

 The Cinderwall